-- 1. Actively and continually fosters superintendent, board, and community relationships; and, keeps the superintendent and board informed on all financial aspects of the district. - 2.
+- Actively and continually fosters superintendent, board, and community relationships; and, keeps the superintendent and board informed on all professional learning programs and activities. - 2.
 Proactively responds to district needs and policy priorities. - 3.
-Provides leadership in the development, implementation and review of fiscal and business policies, procedures, and practices. - 4.
-Stays current on, responds to, and advocates for state or federal fiscal policies, as needed to support the district's shared vision, strategic direction, and goals. - 5.
-Proactively and collaboratively works to influence local, district, state, and national policies impacting school finance.
+Provides leadership in the development, implementation and review of professional learning policies, programs, and activities. - 4.
+Stays current on, responds to, and advocates for state or federal policy, as needed to support the district's shared vision, strategic direction, and goals. - 5.
+Proactively and collaboratively works to influence local, district, state, and national policies impacting professional development and student learning.

-Needs Improvement Limited or inconsistent communication with superintendent, board members and staff Policies are outdated, not in compliance with state or federal law, or not routinely reviewed No evidence of collaborative practice to influence decisions impacting student learning Developing Provides updates and communicates regularly with superintendent, board members, and staff Policies are routinely updated Uses some collaborative strategies at the local level Effective Engages superintendent, board members, and staff in district needs and policy priorities Policies are consistently reviewed and developed to incorporate state or federal policy, as needed Some evidence of strategies to influence local, state, and national decisions Highly Effective Actively and consistently engages superintendent, board members, staff, and community in district needs and policy priorities Evidence of leadership in compliance, review, and development of local policies Evidence of collaborative support to influence local, state, and national decision
+☐ Needs Improvement Limited or inconsistent communication with superintendent, board members, and staff Policies are outdated, not in compliance with state or federal law, or not routinely reviewed No evidence of collaborative practice to influence decisions impacting student learning ☐ Develo ☐ Developing Provides updates and communicates regularly with superintendent, board members, and staff Policies are routinely updated Uses some collaborative strategies at the local level ☐ Effective Engages superintendent, board members, and staff in district needs and policy priorities Policies are consistently reviewed and developed to incorporate state or federal policy, as needed Some evidence of strategies to influence local, state, and national decisions ☐ Highly Effective Actively and consistently engages superintendent, board members, staff, and community in district needs and policy priorities Evidence of leadership in compliance, review, and development of local policies Evidence of collaborative support to influence local, state, and national decision Comments on rati ng and/or evidence: Click here to enter text.